From veering triangulations to link spaces and back again: Examples

-\begin{example} Following the notation of \refexa{SurfaceBundlesOne} suppose $M = M_f$ is an oriented surface bundle with fibre $F$ and monodromy $f$.
-Let $(\calT, \alpha)$ be a layered ideal triangulation of $M_f$.
-The best-known example is shown in \reffig{VeerFigEight}; it is the canonical triangulation of the figure-eight knot complement as a punctured torus bundle.
-In general, since $M_f$ is layered, \reflem{LayeredImpliesLayered} implies that $\cover{M}_f$ is layered.
-Thus, by \reflem{LayeredImpliesUnique} the cusps of $\cover{M}_f$ admit a unique compatible circular order $\calO_F$ which is furthermore $\pi_1(M_f)$--invariant.
-Since the layering of $\cover{M}_f$ has $\cover{F}$ as one of its layers, the circular order $\calO_F$ is the same as the one constructed in \refexa{SurfaceBundlesOne}.
-This completes \refexa{SurfaceBundlesTwo}. \end{example}
+\begin{example} Suppose $M = M_f$ is an oriented surface bundle with fibre $F$ and monodromy $f$.
+Let $\calT$ be a layered ideal triangulation of $M$.
+The best-known example is shown in \reffig{VeerFigEight}; it is the canonical triangulation of the figure-eight knot complement.
+In general, since $\calT$ is layered, \reflem{LayeredImpliesLayered} implies that $\cover{\calT}$ is layered.
+Thus, by \reflem{LayeredImpliesUnique} the cusps of $\Delta_\calT$ admit a unique circular order $\calO_F$ which is compatible with $\calT$.
+Furthermore, it is $\pi_1(M)$--invariant.
+Since the layering of $\cover{\calT}$ has $\cover{F}$ as one of its layers, the circular order $\calO_F$ is the same as the one constructed in \refexa{SurfaceBundlesOne}. \end{example}